-'''

-su $HDFS_USER

-hadoop dfsadmin -report > /tmp/dfs-old-report-1.log
+hadoop dfsadmin -report > dfs-old-report-1.log

-'''

 - d.
-Optional: copy all or unrecoverable only data stored in HDFS to a local file system or to a backup instance of HDFS. - e.
-Optional: create the logs again and check to make sure the results are identical. - 7.
+Optional: copy all or unrecoverable only data stored in HDFS to a local file system or to a backup instance of HDFS. - 7.
 Save the namespace.
 You must be the HDFS service user to do this and you must put the cluster in Safe Mode.